-Through this interdisciplinary program at UMass Lowell, undergraduate and graduate students explore methods for promoting social justice, participating in advocacy work, causes of conflict and violence, approaches to resolve conflicts and violence, and practices to transform conflict and build peace.
+Through this interdisciplinary program at UMass Lowell, students explore methods for promoting social justice, participating in advocacy work, causes of conflict and violence, approaches to resolve conflicts and violence, and practices to transform conflict and build peace.
 We combine theoretical and experiential education to prepare students for success in school or their careers.

-To stay posted on the latest news and events or for more information about the Peace and Conflict Studies program, please join our mailing list
+To stay posted on the latest news and events or for more information about the Peace and Conflict Studies program, please join our mailing list.

 Interdisciplinary